-- The rotary float gage is located on the rear door. - ➤ To adjust packing, tighten the top and bottom packing gland adjuster nuts with a 1⁄4 of a turn, alternating from top to bottom to top, until the leak has stopped. - Note: If the leak will not stop, the graphite packing must be replaced by removing the packing gland and installing new packing.
+- The rotary float gage is located on the rear door. - To adjust the packing, tighten the top and bottom packing gland adjuster nuts with a 1⁄4 of a turn, alternating from top to bottom to top, until the leak has stopped. - Note: If the leak will not stop, the graphite packing can be replaced by removing the packing gland and installing new packing.